The New 2011 Department of Finance Mortgage Rule Changes and Real Estate in Vancouver

 Yes!
 For mortgages were a Buyer is putting less than 20% down (ie High Ratio Mortgage, high mortgage value compared to property value), the new rules shorten the maximum amortization from 35 years to 30 years.
 But keep in mind!
 This is only for high ratio mortgages that are insured by CMHC!
 Please note!

-If you are putting more than 20% down you can still get a 35 or 40 year amortization!
+If you are putting more than 20% down you can still get a 35 or 40-year amortization!

-Shortened amortizations may effect Vancouver’s real estate market by making it more difficult for first time home buyers and others with a low downpayment relying on the lower payments that come with the longer amortizations to get their first mortgage.
+Shortened amortizations may affect Vancouver’s real estate market by making it more difficult for first time home buyers and others with a low downpayment relying on the lower payments that come with the longer amortizations to get their first mortgage.
 The shortened amortizations effectively reduce the amount that Buyers can borrow because they have to pay more money back faster with the shortened amortization.
 This will make the Vancouver real estate market more stable, but it could make real estate less affordable in Vancouver.

 This could cause a reduction in demand in the real estate market in Vancouver that.
-Will this cause prices to go down?
+Will, this cause prices to go down?
 I’d love to hear your thoughts!

 Check out Episode 2 of 3 of the 2011 Canadian Mortgage Rule Changes Refinancing!